-More information on head lice can be obtained from the DSHS Web site Managing Head Lice.
+More information on head lice can be obtained from the DSHS Web site Managing Head Lice in School Settings and at Home.

 See plan of action below:

 If your child/children are sent home with head lice, they will be given the opportunity to make up any missed classwork/assignment at before-school tutoring when available, after-school tutoring, or Saturday school.